simondlr/computingcommons/manuscript/rise_of_the_commons.md

 The Commons

 The "commons" has an interesting history.
 It is normally defined as "cultural & natural resources accessible to all members of society".
 "They are held in common, not owned privately".
 Yes, this definition was taken from one of humanity's greatest cultural common goods: Wikipedia itself.

+---
+(this section atm is purely to write down some thoughts) Some notes on how the commons disappeared.
+Mostly taken from Jeremy Rifkin's excellent Zero Marginal Cost Society.

+Feudal economy = subsistence communication/energy matrix.
+Thousands of isolate localities.
+Feudal landlords leased their land to peasant farmers under tenancy agreements.
+Freeholders vs leaseholders (lasts about 3 lifetimes)
+Tenancy agreements = give me part of your harvest/till my fields as well/tax
+Peasants worked in commons (aggregated land)
+Land/property were God's creation -> the great chain of Being.
+property divvied up into sphere's of responsibility conforming to a fixed code of proprietary obligations.
+"no one had absolute lordship over land"

+Change came in Tudor England.
+Communal land enclosed to create private property.
+Exchane in marketplaces (through license of king, parliament or join agreement of village commons).
+Between 16th & early 19th centry.
+Peasants were uprooted -> labor power became available for hire.

+Feudal order was undermined by rising food prices (due to growth of urband population).
+Led to problems as land prices was fixed at pre-inflationary rates.
+Incipient textile industry -> more lucrative to close land & raise sheep instead.

+2nd wave of enclosures (1760 - 1840: first industrial revolution).
+More food demand -> more enclosures.
+Property rights went from conditional rights to exclusive ownership.
+People belonged to the land, now land belonged to individual people.
+One's word guaranteed trustworthiness of exchange before common law.
+Law had to evolve to allow private property exchange.
+Anonymous market where strangers are exchanging goods & services would not be possible without an enforceable legal code.
+Requires police & courts.

+Rifkin's argument: print (communication) & wind (energy) led to market economy.
+Towns erected their own water mills, a competing source of power to the lord.
+First windmill in Europe -> Yorkshire, England 1185.
+Wind is everywhere, not bound to royal lands.
+Windmill become known as the "common'ers mill"
+Fulling mills -> more productive to raise sheep.

+Print removed subjective element.
+Stored memory and systemized retrieval of information.
+Print standardized maps.
+Print enabled contracts.
+Feudal economy relied on spoken word.
+Auditors spoke the financial information out loud to verify authenticity of the tx.
+Modern bookkeeping.

+"Free cities" - Serfs could escape to other jurisdictions.
+Guilds sprung up (defined by trade).
+Not full markets.
+A "just price".
+Merchants began to bypass guilds.
+Manufacturers banned together with merchants. -> national markets, free trade, lessen restrictions on labour mobility, enforcement of contracts, etc.
+Merchants aligned with monarchy on.
+Foreign over domestic trade.
+First voters were men of property.

+Then the next chapter goes into rise of capitalism (will decide whether to include or not.)